wlittler/HTMLIntroductory/syllabus/01 What is HTML.md

 We understand that HTML stands for HyperText Markup Language and I want to emphasize what markup means in context.
 In simple terms, it is a set of characters that differ from the regular text in the body of a document.

-In this example I am showing you one of the HTML tags used to create a website the `<p>...</p>` tag.
-Pay close attention to the basic anatomy of this tag because one the common mistakes we make is forgetting to close a tag or missing parts of it.
+Here is an example showing an HTML tag used on website, the `<p>...</p>` element.
+Pay close attention to the basic anatomy of this tag because a common mistakes is to forget a piece or forget to close it.

 ![Tag anatomy](/images/tags.jpg)

->For example if I wrote this `<p This is a paragraph </p>`, I can say "on the opening tag the right bracket is missing" and you should be able to identify what is wrong with it.
+>If I wrote `<p This is a paragraph </p>`, you should be able to identify the error, and explain that the opening tag is missing the right bracket.

-If you want to dive in and see what other available HTML tags are out there, please review this page on [3wSchools](http://www.w3schools.com/tags/default.asp).
-There you will find the available tags with examples on how to use them.
+If you want to dive in and see what other available HTML tags and their use, please review this page on [W3Schools](http://www.w3schools.com/tags/default.asp).

 ## HTML5

-Now that we know what a tag is, we are ready to start writing our first webpage.
+Now that we know what a tag is, we are ready to start coding our first webpage.
 This course is focused on the use of HTML5.
 Since the `www` was invented in 1989, HTML has evolved into a more robust language with more focus on the structure of the content.

 In order to have the most simple/basic semantic website we only need a few tags.
 Take a look at this snippet